pfrackowiak01/pfrackowiak01/README.md

 ---

 ## 🔭 I’m currently working on:
+  - Big mobile game project (endless runner) for my internship in Boombit/TapNice
-  - Big game project (deck-builder roguelike) in Unity for my engineering degree
+  - Big mobile game project (deck-builder roguelike) in Unity for my engineering degree
   - Real board game and card game for my college
   - Online application for first-year students (group project of 11 people - I am in the frontend development team)